saraoe/natural-stories-dutch/experiment/data/README.md

 - gender: (character)

 ## Cloze Task
-For each participant in the cloze task experiment, a single csv-file is saved with the prefix ```cloze_*.csv```.
+For each participant in the cloze task experiment, two csv-file are saved

+- The main file (with responded word and reaction times): ```cloze_*.csv```
+- Responses of scale questions: ```responses_*.csv```

 The subfix of the filename is created similarly to those for the SPR experiment (i.e. partipant id, date of data collection, and a random string of characters)

-The file includes the following columns:
+The main **cloze** file includes the following columns:
 - response: (str) the two words the participant responded with (seperated by whitespace)
 - story: (str) name of the story
-- correct_word: (str) the correct word (i.e. i the participant responded correctly, this should correpond with the first of the words in the *response* column)
+- correct_word: (str) the correct word (i.e. if the participant responded correctly, this should correpond with the first of the words in the *response* column)
+- participant_id: (int)
+- age: (int)
+- gender: (character)

+The **responses** files includes the following columns:
+- response: (int) the response on a 5-scale
+- question: (str) the formulation of the question they were asked
+- document_id: (int)
 - participant_id: (int)
 - age: (int)
 - gender: (character)